-The Howard University Department of Public Safety (HU-DPS) is the primary agency responsible for the safety and security of the students, faculty, staff and visitors of the University.
+The Howard University Department of Public Safety (HU-DPS) is the primary agency responsible for the safety and security of the students, faculty, staff, and visitors to the University.
 HU-DPS is operational 24-hours, 7-days a week.
-The Department's Headquarters is located on the 2nd Floor of 2244 10th Street, NW, Washington, DC 20059; the contact telephone number is 202-806-1100.
-HU-DPS is guided by a General Orders Manual, Special Orders, a Union Contract and University-wide policies and procedures.
+The Department's Headquarters is located on the 2nd Floor of 2244 10th Street, NW, Washington, DC 20059; the 24-hour contact telephone number is 202-806-1100.
+HU-DPS is guided by a General Orders Manual, Special Orders, a Union Contract, and University-wide policies and procedures.

-The organization of HU-DPS consists of the Chief of Police/Executive Director for Safety and Security and includes three (3) bureaus: Patrol Service Bureau, Support Services Bureau, and the Howard University Hospital Bureau.
-Also, included with HU-DPS is the Office of Environmental Health and Safety and the Office of Emergency Management.
-The Department is comprised of armed Special Police Officers (SPOs), unarmed Security Officers and contract Security Officers, whose duties are to augment services provided by HU-DPS.
+The organization of HU-DPS consists of the Chief of Police/Executive Director of Safety and Security, three (3) bureaus: Patrol Service Bureau, Support Services Bureau, the Howard University Hospital Bureau, and the Office of Environmental Health and Safety and Emergency Management.
+The Department is comprised of armed Special Police Officers (SPOs), unarmed Security Officers, and contract Security Officers, whose duties are to augment services provided by HU-DPS.
 The Special Police Officers are commissioned and licensed by the Washington, DC, Metropolitan Police Department's, Security Officers Management Branch (SOMB) giving them the authority to enforce local and federal laws and make arrests.
 HU-DPS provides security services throughout Howard University campuses; at Howard University Hospital; the Cancer Center and Employee Health locations.